deborahsakamoto/Internship/README.md

 # Internship
+#
-# This repository is meant to save some interesting exercises in my csharp learning
+This repository is meant to save some interesting exercises in my csharp learning, mainly from my internship